 Rancho Cucamonga also has a long history with grape growing and wine making.
 In addition, its “proximity to major transportation hubs, airports, and highways” has made it very attractive to businesses and major corporations.

-Sounds pretty appealing, but what are the living costs in Rancho Cucomonga, and how do they compare to those of other cities?
+Sounds pretty appealing, but what are the living costs in Rancho Cucamonga, and how do they compare to those of other cities?

 Rancho Cucamonga, then, has a lower cost of living than all these other major cities, except for Dallas.
 And then it’s only slightly higher.